 We innately want to apply heat to aching muscles.
 It feels good.
 We crave comforting touch when we have stress.
 It calms us.
 So combining heat with therapeutic touch gives us a unique opportunity for healing body and mind.
-Beyond feeling good, heat therapy encourages circulation in an area (you can see this when the skin turns pink) and coaxes muscles to relax and lengthen.
-It basically does the same things that massage strives to do, so the two combined are a power combo.
+Beyond feeling good, heat therapy helps ease pain and may also improve ease of movement.

 For those seeking a massage oriented toward pain relief and injury recovery, the therapist can incorporate hot stones into the session in a less generalized and more focused way to achieve these goals.
 The therapist can use them to apply heat with more targeted techniques to stubborn knots, tight muscles, and taut tissue.
-Just like in a relaxation massage, the moist heat delivered by the stones can enhance the work of the therapist leading to less tension, less pain, and more flexibility.
+Just like in a relaxation massage, the moist heat delivered by the stones can enhance the work of the therapist leading to less tension and pain.

 Surprisingly, heat therapy has a dearth of empirical evidence behind it.
 Like cold therapy, the medical community has employed it for so long and so frequently, that everyone assumed it had been well-studied.
-The research that exists, however, indicates that heat does seem to relieve pain, relieve muscle tension, and improve flexibility.
+The research that exists, however, indicates that heat may relieve pain, ease muscular tension, and possibly improve flexibility.
 Moist heat (like hot stones) may be particularly effective.